 China's diverse and intriguing history and culture has always been a photographer's favorite topic.
 Read on to find about 10 rare photos of 19th century China and how you can edit them using the modern AI photo restoration tools.

 If you have old photographs of Chinese civilization then restoring them is as easy as a piece of cake.
 VanceAI Photo Restorer or any AI photo enhancer can help remove scratches, spots, fractures, and sepia from old and vintage photos and transform them into anew.
-Not only does it enhance the quality of pictures but it also does color correction and improves the minor details of human faces.
+Not only does it enhance the quality of pictures but it also does color correction and improves the minor details of human faces, and also make photo hd.

 Another tool, the VanceAI Photo Colorizer can help colorize old black and white photos enhancing their vibrancy and quality, 100% automatically.
 Using a deep Convolutional Neural Network, the AI image colorizer is trained to add natural and real-life colors to old photos while reducing the blur effects and noise from the pictures.